-- 3. The overall landscape design should amplify the City's collective objectives to create a better environmental condition for the MTSA, and to provide appealing and comfortable spaces through redevelopment. - 4.
+- The overall landscape design should amplify the City's collective objectives to create a better environmental condition for the M.T.S.A., and to provide appealing and comfortable spaces through redevelopment. - 2.
 Planting will be the primary landscape medium which helps to reconnect open spaces to native flora and fauna.
-Planted areas should help to reestablish the footprint of natural ecological networks. - 5.
-The use of sod should be discouraged in most conditions.
-Application of lawn spaces should only be used in places for supportive programmatic uses, such as playfields, areas for gross motor play, dog parks or private yards in townhome developments. - 6.
-Landscape designs should support the City of Oshawa's Sustainability Plan and Region of Durham's Climate Change Action Plan objectives, including advancing the urban forest canopy, carbon sequestering, stormwater resiliency, and protection of existing natural heritage assets. - 7.
-In places where hardscapes will be provided without structures underneath, permeable materials or joint and sub-surface detailing should be considered, where possible. - 8.
-Landscape designs should take into consideration CPTED principles, not creating spaces that could feel unsafe of uncomfortable to people navigating through a site or to adjacent land uses.
+Planted areas should help to reestablish the footprint of natural ecological networks. - The use of sod should be discouraged in most conditions.
+Application of lawn spaces should only be used in places for supportive programmatic uses, such as playfields, areas for gross motor play, dog parks or private yards in townhome developments. - 4.
+Landscape designs should support the City of Oshawa's Sustainability Plan and Region of Durham's Climate Change Action Plan objectives, including advancing the urban forest canopy, carbon sequestering, stormwater resiliency, and protection of existing natural heritage assets. - 5.
+In places where hardscapes will be provided without structures underneath, permeable materials or joint and sub-surface detailing should be considered, where possible. - Landscape designs should take into consideration C.P.T.E.D. principles, not creating spaces that could feel unsafe of uncomfortable to people navigating through a site or to adjacent land uses. - 7.
+Ensure that underground structures do not occupy the full extent of the property in order to provide unimpeded area for tree planting and growth as well as water infiltration. - 8.
+Avoid locating utilities and other equipment in areas which may affect the ability of trees to establish and grow to maturity.